dynport/dgtk/cli/README.md

 		Hosts   string `cli:"type=arg required=true"`                      // Argument with at least one required.
 	}

 	// Run the action.
-Called when the cli2.Run function is called with a route matching the one of this action. func (er *ExampleRunner) Run() error {
+Called when the cli.Run function is called with a route matching the one of this action. func (er *ExampleRunner) Run() error {
 		// Called when action matches route.
 		if er.Verbose {